Reimagining leadership in the environment sector: Webinar

 Reimagining Leadership residential hosted by Common Purpose and Makani Cambridge

-Join us for a webinar on 29 January 2026 with Common Purpose and Makani Cambridge who have been leading work to reimagine leadership in the environment sector to support a more diverse and equitable sector.
-We'll also be sharing more about next steps and how you can get involved.
+Watch a webinar we held on 29 January 2026 with Common Purpose and Makani Cambridge, who have been leading work to reimagine leadership in the environment sector and promote a more diverse and equitable sector.
+You’ll also learn about next steps and how you can get involved.

 Despite increasing awareness, the environment sector remains one of the least diverse in the UK, with the 2024 RACE Report revealing that 4.5% of staff in UK environmental charities identify as global majority, compared with 18% of the working age population.
 There have been welcome efforts to provide new and accessible routes into entry level employment but no equivalent focus on how we ensure that leadership talent is recognised and supported.